 The academic calendar establishes the time frame for the wide variety of academic activities that take place at the University of Granada throughout the year.
 It also includes national, regional and local holidays when the University is closed, which are marked in red.

-Generally speaking, in the Spanish higher education system, in addition to ordinary assessment periods (in Spanish: convocatorias ordinarias), there are “extraordinary” assessment periods (in Spanish: convocatorias extraordinarias).
+Generally speaking, in the public Spanish higher education system, in addition to ordinary assessment periods (in Spanish: convocatorias ordinarias), there are “extraordinary” assessment periods (convocatorias extraordinarias).
 If you fail a course or exam, or if you are unable to sit an exam or submit an assignment during the ordinary assessment period, then you will have a second opportunity during the convocatoria extraordinaria.

 Unlike “resits” or “repeats” at many other international universities, you will not be charged additional fees if you submit work or sit an exam during this extraordinary assessment period.